 At October 2021, 616 of these community pharmacy contractors are located in the north east, excluding Cumbria (Source: NHSE&I).
-Nineteen of these community pharmacies are found in the Hartlepool HWB area, where there are no dispensing doctor practices.
-In the neighbouring HWB area of Stockton on Tees there are 40 community pharmacies (one of which is a distance selling pharmacy) and one dispensing doctor practice.
+Nineteen of these community pharmacies were located in the Hartlepool HWB area, where there are no dispensing doctor practices.
+One new 'distance selling' pharmacy opened in Hartlepool on 1st June 2022.
+In the neighbouring HWB area of Stockton-on-Tees there are now 40 community pharmacies (one of which is a distance selling pharmacy) and one dispensing doctor practice.